Control of molecular rotation in helium nanodroplets with an optical centrifuge

 we find the decay constant $\tau=3200$~ps~$\pm~300$~ps.
 This long decay is consistent with the rotational line widths in infrared spectra of molecules with similar rotational energies~\cite{Infrared-spectroscopy-of-helium2006}, and is attributed to the fact that those energies are well below the energy of collective excitations in the surrounding helium bath.

 In summary, we experimentally demonstrated control of molecular rotation in superfluid helium using an optical centrifuge.
-This includes forcing in-field rotation at arbitrary rotational frequencies, as well as exciting a single rotational transition.
-In the latter case, we showed that the lifetime of the long-lasting field-free rotation can be measured directly in the time domain, providing an alternative to the line width analysis in infrared spectroscopy.
+This includes forcing in-field rotation in a continuous range of frequencies, as well as exciting a single field-free rotational resonance.
+Our preliminary observations suggest that the molecules follow the centrifuge field as long as its rotation frequency does not exceed that of the highest thermally populated rotational state.
+Quantitative analysis of this result will require further investigation.
+In the case of the long-lasting field-free rotation, we showed that its lifetime can be measured directly in the time domain, providing an alternative to the line width analysis in infrared spectroscopy.

 Rotating a molecule with a constant well-defined angular velocity presents a new opportunity to investigate the response of the superfluid to a moving neutral defect at the atomic scale, complimenting previous studies with ions~\cite{Reif1960,Nancolas1985,Gunther1996}, large clusters~\cite{Buelna2016}, molecules in metastable Rydberg~\cite{Critical-Landau-Velocity2013,Dynamics-of-molecular-rotors2023,Coherent-control-of-molecular2024} and excited vibrational states~\cite{Dissipative-vibrational-wave-packet-dynamics2010}.
 Finally, scanning the rotational frequency of the optical centrifuge offers a new approach to measuring the rotational constant of molecules, embedded in helium nanodroplets and not amenable to IR spectroscopy.
 Applying this method to \notwo{} enabled us to determine the effect of helium environment on the rotational constant of the dimer.